Skip to content

 Unlike a one-size-fits-most wig from a beauty supply store, a cranial prosthesis is all about a perfect, custom fit.
 It’s created using detailed measurements of your head to ensure it conforms to your unique shape.
 This personalized approach is crucial because, without the natural cushion of hair, your scalp is more exposed and sensitive.
 A secure, custom fit means your prosthesis will feel like a part of you—it won’t slip or shift, and you won’t need to rely on harsh glues or tapes that can cause irritation.
 This tailored design provides a level of security and comfort that allows you to go about your day with complete confidence.

-Classified as a Medical Device for Insurance
+Recognized as a Medical Device for Insurance

 Perhaps the most significant distinction is how a cranial prosthesis is classified.
 It's officially recognized as a medical device, which is why your doctor will write a "prescription" for it.
 This is a game-changer when it comes to cost.
 Because it's considered durable medical equipment, many insurance plans offer coverage for a cranial prosthesis, which isn't the case for a standard wig bought for cosmetic reasons.
 Navigating this process can feel overwhelming, but working with a specialist can help you understand and utilize your insurance benefits to make a high-quality piece much more accessible.
 This classification validates your need and opens the door to financial assistance.